docassemble interviews can be packaged into Python packages that bundle together:

 official package name with

 just a shell (a namespace package) that contains subpackages.
 These

 docassemble.webapp) as well as user-created

-One of the features of the docassemble web application is the Playground, a browser-based development platform for authoring and testing interviews.
+One of the features of the docassemble web application is the Playground, a browser-based development platform for developing and testing interviews.
 This is a “sandbox” in which you can make changes to an interview and immediately test the effect of those changes.
 You can use the Playground to create a variety of resources (interview files, template files, static files, data files) and then build packages out particular resources.

 Every interview that you run on docassemble is part of a package.

 When you are running an interview in the Playground, the package is

 end is the user ID of the person who is using the Playground.